What is a CubeSat?

 Perform random vibration testing with standard test specifications or a user-defined test profile.

-- Automatically calculate and enter the frequency of intersection between any combination of constant acceleration, velocity, or displacement lines.
+- Automatically calculate the frequency of intersection between any constant acceleration, velocity, or displacement lines

 Short Duration Random Testing